CiscoSE/LTRPRG-1100/guide/LTRDEV-1100-03b-NETCONF-Ex1.md

     Now navigate to the directory that contains the `ietf-interfaces.yang` YANG data model file:

     ```
-    (pythonenv) $ cd ~/lab/ietf/yang/standard/ietf/RFC
+    (pythonenv) $ cd ~/lab/yang/standard/ietf/RFC
     ```

-    Use pyang to display the data model in a human readable tree format:
+    Use pyang to display the data model in a human readable tree format with the `pyang` command:

     ```
     (pythonenv) $ pyang -f tree ietf-interfaces.yang